m4c4r0n1n/nananvim/README.md

 ## Known Issues & Bugs

-There's a problem with Mason I'm working on and probably some stuff I'm forgetting to tweak or haven't discovered yet.
+There's probably some stuff I'm forgetting to tweak or haven't discovered yet.
 I know it, you know it, but it escapes my mind right now lol.
 If you find something broken or weird:

 1. First, run `:checkhealth` to see if it's a missing dependency
 2. Check if it's an LSP issue (some servers are finicky on certain distros)
 3. If it's actually broken, please open an issue!
 Seriously, I'm just one nana-man learning this stuff, so any feedback helps

 Some known quirks:
-- LSP might throw some errors on first startup (especially on Ubuntu/Pop!_OS) - they usually go away after Mason finishes installing everything
+- LSP might throw some errors on first startup (on Ubuntu/Pop!_OS) - they usually go away after Mason finishes installing everything
 - Image previews only work in Kitty (or terminals with image protocol support)
 - On some systems, fd might be called `fdfind` - the Ubuntu install command handles this but if you install manually you might need to symlink it